-Students must not be charged a fee for any required school trip that is an extension of the curriculum for which credit is granted.
-The board may impose fees for other non-required school trips.
-Pursuant to policy 4600, Student Fees, and any corresponding fee waiver or reduction procedures, any fees imposed for school trips may be waived or reduced for students who demonstrate real economic hardship
+Students must not be charged a fee for any trip that is an extension of the curriculum.
+The board may impose fees for other school trips.
+Pursuant to policy 4600, Student Fees, and any corresponding fee waiver or reduction procedures, any fees imposed for school trips will be waived or reduced for students who demonstrate real economic hardship.